Politics and Perseverance: Luigi Fresco’s 40 Years At The Helm Of Virtus Verona

 The key to Fresco’s success lies in his diligence and preparation.
 The operating model is not reliant upon unearthing rough diamonds; winger Antonio Nalini is the biggest name to emerge from the club with just a handful of Serie A appearances to his name with Crotone.
 There are no superstars; he works to develop the players at his disposal and supplements them by taking young players on loan from larger clubs in the Veneto region.

-Last season saw Virtus consolidate in Serie C’s mid-table, but they have pushed on once again this campaign, currently residing in the play-off places.
+Recent seasons have seen Virtus consolidate in Serie C’s mid-table, but they have pushed on once again this campaign, finishing in the play-off places.
 In the late-1990s, author Joe McGinniss penned an extraordinary account of small-town Castel di Sangro’s rise to Serie B. That particular castle turned out to have been built on foundations of deceit.
 If Virtus were to scale the heights of Serie B, it truly would be a fairytale – and in their centenary year too.

 Thanks for reading!
 If you enjoyed this why not take a look at our Serie C shirt review, looking at the best kits in Italy’s third tier in the 2020/21 season.